Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 * The WiFi or Ethernet Module supports a connection over a web interface.
 It is responsible for the network connection when not using an attached Single Board Computer.
 * The WiFi module has a green LED (LED ESP) which indicates WiFi activity; flashing for searching/connecting, on for connected.
 * The WiFi module also has a U.FL external antenna connection; don't forget to plug in the external antenna!
-* The Ethernet module has two LEDs on the RJ45 housing; Link, which is on when an ethernet connection is established, and Activity, which flashed whenever data is being actively transferred.
+* The Ethernet module has two LEDs on the RJ45 housing; Link, which is on when an Ethernet connection is established, and Activity, which flashed whenever data is being actively transferred.

 # 21. Troubleshooting